-Four months later, in August 1975, Lost Angeles policemen discovered a bomb where one of their patrol cars had earlier been parked.
+Four months later, in August 1975, Los Angeles policemen discovered a bomb where one of their patrol cars had earlier been parked.
 Though police believe it had been designed to explode when the car moved, it had failed to detonate.
 Soliah was indicted for the crime in 1976 but by then she had already left town, and did not return, becoming a fugitive for nearly 23 years.
-Soliah eventually settled with her husband, a doctor, and three children in St. Paul, Minnesota, where she continued to advocate for various causes under the assumed name Sara Jane Olsen.
+Soliah eventually settled with her husband, a doctor, and three children in St. Paul, Minnesota, where she continued to advocate for various causes under the assumed name Sara Jane Olson.

 In the spring of 1999, however, Soliah’s case was featured on an episode of television’s America’s Most Wanted; she was arrested several weeks later.
 In 2002, as part of a plea bargain, she pled guilty to two counts of planting bombs and was sentenced to five years and four months in jail.
 The Board of Prison Terms then changed her sentence to 14 years.
 After pleading guilty to the attempted bombings, she was arraigned for the Opsahl killing and was later convicted and sentenced to another six years.